CezarHirsescu/HunterVsSpeedrunnerPlugin/README.md

 ### Version: 1.16.2:
 There may or may not be bugs if you try to run it on an older or newer version.

+## Files:
+/idea: created by intellij, not important
+/out: this file conatins compiled code and the .jar file /src: this file contains the source code HunterVsSpeedrunner.iml: created by intellij, not important

 ## Downloading the .jar file:
 if you wish to use this plugin, go into: out/artifacts/ and download the HunterVsSpeedrunner.jar.
 This is the compiled version of the code.